Exciting the TTV Phases of Resonant Sub-Neptunes: Resonant dynamics including a non-resonant companion

 obtained by comparing the magnitudes of the terms in the square brackets in equations (\ref{eqn:dt_full})--(\ref{eqn:dt_full2}), i.e. the magnitude of the phase-shifted mean-motion TTV to that of the zero-phase precessional TTV.
 As Figure \ref{fig:phase_w} shows, when $\mathcal{D}/\Delta \ll 1$, both planets have zero TTV phase, whereas when $\mathcal{D}/\Delta \gg 1$, $\Phi_{\rm TTV} = \varpi$.
 For our sample evolution, $\mathcal{D}/\Delta$ stays above unity over the secular cycle (Figure \ref{fig:D_Delta}a), and the TTV phases approximately track $\varpi$ (Figure \ref{fig:D_Delta}b).

 Externally amplifying the eccentricities of a resonant pair of planets excites $\Phi_{\rm TTV}$ more readily than it changes $\Delta$.
 Whereas $\Phi_{\rm TTV}/\varpi$ is of order $\mathcal{D}/\Delta$ (for $\mathcal{D}/\Delta \lesssim 1$), the fractional change in $\Delta$ is of order $\sim 100^{\circ}$ phase of its associated TTV pair.
 Most of the remaining companions in Fig.~\ref{fig:m3p3} are other transiting sub-Neptunes lacking measured eccentricities.
 We see that their eccentricities $e_3$ would have to be $\gtrsim 0.05$-0.15 to secularly excite TTV phases.
-How such eccentricities were acquired and maintained against disk damping would need to be explained.
-But Fig.~\ref{fig:m3p3} also shows that many of these third-body sub-Neptunes lie near low-order mean-motion commensurabilities with their associated pairs.
-Future work should test whether folding in their near-resonant perturbations might excite TTV phases.
-Such near-resonant third-body forcing cannot be too strong, or the TTVs would stop being sinusoidal, contradicting observation.
-Systems with three or more strongly resonant planets like \textit{Kepler}-223, \textit{Kepler-60}, or TRAPPIST-1 have non-sinusoidal TTVs (e.g. fig. 10 of \citealt{jontof-hutter_etal_2016} or fig. 2 of \citealt{agol_etal_2021}).
+How such eccentricities were acquired and maintained against disc damping would need to be explained.